wavefrontHQ/observability-for-kubernetes/operator/hack/autoinstrumentation/README.md

      --cluster_name=YOUR_CLUSTER_NAME
    ```

+   > **Note**: The options above tune Pixie for the specific use-case of OpApps, and disable some features that are unused.
+This is done to reduce the memory required by Pixie per Kubernetes node to 600MB.
+The above configuration only enables `http_event` Pixie eBPF probes, and disables all others.

 5. Check the status of the Pixie installation.
    Pixie deploys the following pods to your cluster.
 Note that the number of `vizier-pem` pods correlates with the number of nodes in your cluster, so your  deployment may contain more PEM pods.